-The LD Flap can Include Saline or Silcon Implants in Austin, TX
+The LD Flap Can Include Saline or Silcone Implants in Austin, TX

-A latissimus dorsi myocutaneous or LD flap at Austin's Christine Fisher MD is a breast reconstruction technique using an oval flap of skin, fat, and underlying muscle from your back—specifically below your shoulder and behind your armpit.
+A latissimus dorsi myocutaneous or LD flap at Austin Plastic & Reconstructive Surgery is a breast reconstruction technique using an oval flap of skin, fat, and underlying muscle from your back—specifically below your shoulder and behind your armpit.
 The main difference between this and other flap techniques is that the blood vessels remain connected.
 With the LD flap surgery, the flap is rotated from your back to your chest.

 Good Candidates for LD Flap

 A latissimus dorsi flap is an excellent choice for patients who are not good candidates for a DIEP flap, such as those who suffer from a hypercoagulable disorder, do not have enough skin on the chest after cancer surgery, have scarred, have unhealthy chest skin due to radiation, don't have enough abdominal fat, or have had previous flaps or implants that have failed and need an alternative donor site.

 Unless your natural breasts are on the small side, you may need a silicone breast implant placed under the latissimus dorsi flap in a secondary surgery.
 The right type of implant for you is a personal choice, but Dr. Fisher will go through all of the pros and cons of each during your initial consultation.

 Austin Plastic & Reconstructive Surgery

 - Known for natural-looking aesthetic results in breast reconstruction and cosmetic surgery.

 - Elected by peers for inclusion in Texas Monthly's Texas Super Doctors®: Rising Stars listing.